nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `edit 1 n/Jane Doe yr/3 avail/1` Edits the name, year and availability of the 1st candidate to be Jane Doe, Year 3, Monday only respectively.
 * `edit 2 c/Business Analytics` Edits the course of the 2nd candidate to be `Business Analytics`.
+* `edit 3 as/Accepted` Edits the application status of the 3rd candidate to `Accepted`.

 ### Listing all candidates : `list`